 Bao is a trendy, Taiwanese restaurant with bar seating and high spec wooden design.
-Their famous for their signature fluffy bao buns which are steamed and filled with things like beef short rib, dramatic black cod or slow cooked pork belly.
-Plus a load of inventive Taiwanese inspired side dishes.
+Their famous for their signature fluffy bao buns which are steamed and filled with things like beef short rib, dramatic black cod or slow-cooked pork belly.
+Plus, they do a load of inventive Taiwanese inspired side dishes.
 An unusual but must visit foodie destination.

 31 Windmill St, Fitzrovia, London W1T 2JN, https://baolondon.com